Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 by Updated

-Retirement Plan Advisors (RPA) is a Chicago-based financial advisor firm that has billions of dollars in client assets under management (AUM).
-The firm's team of financial advisors provides a spectrum of services, ranging from investment management and financial planning to more specific managed account programs and other advisory services.
-RPA advises individual clients, as well as government retirement plans.
+Retirement Plan Advisors (RPA) is a Chicago-based financial advisor firm that has more than a billion dollars in client assets under management (AUM).
+The firm's team of financial advisors provides a spectrum of services, ranging from investment management and financial planning to more specific managed account programs and advisory services.
+RPA advises individual clients, as well as investment funds and governmental entities.

 RPA is a fee-based firm, as some in-house advisors may receive commissions from the sale of certain securities or insurance products.
 That's different from a fee-only firm, which avoids conflicts of interest by restricting its compensation to client-paid advisory fees.

-In addition to its headquarters in Chicago, RPA has offices in Missouri, Wisconsin, Michigan and Louisiana.
+RPA ranks among the top 10 financial advisors in Chicago, according to SmartAsset.
+In addition to its headquarters in Chicago, RPA has regional offices in Missouri, Wisconsin, Michigan and Louisiana.

 Retirement Plan Advisors Background

 Retirement Plan Advisors has been in business since 2000.
 The firm is a wholly owned subsidary of Retirement Plan Advisors Group, LLC.
-The firm's senior leadership comprises CEO Josh Schwartz, president Ken Mergen and principal Zach Karas.
+The firm's senior leadership comprises CEO Josh Schwartz and president Ken Mergen.

-RPA began by offering retirement plan design, vendor search, plan consulting, investment advice and financial education to public sector employers and their employees.
+RPA started by providing public sector employers and their employees with services such as retirement plan design, vendor selection, plan consulting, investment guidance and financial education.
 Over time, RPA expanded its services to include investment menu options and managed account services for private sector and multi-employer plans, including Pooled Employer Plans (PEPs).

-Some of the staff members at RPA hold various professional designations, including the Certified Financial Planner™ (CFP®), chartered financial analyst (CFA), certified public accountant (CPA), chartered life underwriter (CLU), chartered financial consultant (ChFC), enrolled agent (EA), certified retirement counselor (CRC) and accredited investment fiduciary (AIF).
+Some of the staff members at RPA hold various professional designations, including the Certified Financial Planner™ (CFP®), chartered financial analyst (CFA), certified public accountant (CPA), chartered life underwriter (CLU), chartered financial consultant (ChFC), certified retirement counselor (CRC) and accredited investment fiduciary (AIF).

 Retirement Plan Advisors Client Types and Minimum Account Size

-RPA works almost exclusively with individual clients, with the vast majority of them below the high-net-worth threshold.
-The firm also manages money for the pension plans of state and municipal government entities.
+The vast majority of RPA's clinet pool consists of individuals below the high-net-worth threshold.
+The firm also manages money for high-net-worth individuals and institutional clients.
 While government clients account for a small percentage of the firm's overall client base, they account for the vast majority of its AUM.

 RPA generally requires a $25,000 minimum to open a managed account, but this may be waived if your household has another account meeting that amount.
-For the WealthPort Program, the minimum is typically $5,000, though higher amounts might apply based on the account type.
+For the WealthPort Program—a wrap fee program—the minimum is typically $5,000, though higher amounts might apply based on the account type.
 The PortfolioPlus program has no minimum investment requirement.

 Services Offered by Retirement Plan Advisors